telerik/maui-docs/controls/chart/series/cartesian/spline-area-series.md

 ## Customization Example

-You can further customize the Spline Area Series:
+You can further customize the SplineArea Series:

 ```C#
 	var series = new SplineAreaSeries